3143 Northeast 163rd Street, North Miami Beach, FL 33160

 You’ll likely need an X-ray to determine if you have a fracture.
 A fracture can be treated by realigning your bone if needed and immobilizing the area with a cast.
 You can help the healing process by avoiding putting pressure on the bone; pain relievers may help also.
 Occasionally, surgery is necessary to heal your fracture.

-If you find yourself in a situation where you’re injured with a possible sprain or fracture, our team at Orthopedic Urgent Care Aventura is standing by to provide quality care.
+If you find yourself in a situation where you’re injured with a possible sprain or fracture, our team at Full Orthopedics Urgent Care is standing by to provide quality care.
 You can walk into our office anytime we’re open, or if you need to schedule an appointment ahead of time, you can call us at 305-343-1365 or use our convenient online scheduler.